TeamBirth NJ Impact

 TeamBirth uses the Mother’s Autonomy in Decision-Making (MADM) scale to assess childbirth experiences.
 The evidence-based tool focuses on communication with the health care team, education on options for care, and involvement in decision making.

-We have collected feedback from over 1,300 NJ birthing people on their childbirth experiences.
-This chart looks at feedback from birthing people who reported they did not experience TeamBirth huddles (blue bars) and birthing people who reported they did experience TeamBirth huddles (orange bars).
-Across all items, autonomy and involvement in decisions is higher for birthing people who experienced TeamBirth.
+We have collected feedback from nearly 2,000 patients in NJ on their childbirth experiences.
+This chart looks at feedback from patients who reported they did not experience TeamBirth huddles (blue bars) and patients who reported they did experience TeamBirth huddles (orange bars).
+Across all items, autonomy and involvement in decisions is higher for patients who experienced TeamBirth.